Mwindo/commonplace-public/README.md

 and navigate to [dev.commonplace.com](http://dev.commonplace.com).

-To log into the local dev db, navigate to [dev.commonplace.com/admin](http://dev.commonplace.com/admin) and enter username Admin and password TestPassword.
+To log in locally for development, navigate to [dev.commonplace.com/admin](http://dev.commonplace.com/admin) and enter username Admin and password TestPassword.

 ## Deployment